The "critical point test" (aka "scissors test") requires that if any one item fails, nobody should be injured.

 Figure 8 knots are undeniably the most common rescue knots.
 They can create connection points (figure 8 on a bight), be tied directly to a harness (figure 8 follow through), and can join the ends of two ropes (figure 8 bend).
 They are strong, easy to recognize when tied correctly (as well as when tied incorrectly), and are relatively easy to untie after being loaded.

-The knot shown here is called a "figure of 8 skeleton," because it is a bare bones figure 8 knot.
+The knot shown here is called a "figure 8 skeleton," because it is a bare bones figure 8 knot.
 The figure 8 skeleton is the starting point for the figure 8 follow through and figure 8 bend.
+It can also be used as a stopper knot.